 Are you familiar with the Japanese art of gyotaku, making prints or rubbings from fish?

 Traditionally, prints were made by applying paint to actual fish.
-Today you can also buy rubber or plastic replicas if you don't have access to whole fish.
+Today you can buy rubber or plastic replicas, including those for sea horses.
 You can print on paper or cloth as you choose.
 This particular fish is printed on cloth.

 Now it is time to finish our summer beach science series and get ready for fall.
 We’ll miss the sand between our toes (although I think I still have some in my hair), but look forward to a brisk change of pace and some autumn foliage.